“Headache: Discover the common causes, symptoms, and top relief tips. Learn how to prevent and manage headaches naturally and effectively.”

 What Is a Headache?

-- Primary headaches: These are not caused by another medical condition.
+- Primary headaches: Not caused by another medical condition.
 Examples include tension headaches, migraines, and cluster headaches.

-- Secondary headaches: These are a result of another health issue like sinus infections, high blood pressure, or trauma.
+- Secondary headaches: Result from another health issue like sinus infections, 👉high blood pressure, or trauma.

 Common Causes of Headaches

 Identifying what triggers your headache is the first step toward effective management.
-Here are some of the most common causes:1.
-Stress and Anxiety
+Common causes include:

-Poor sleep or irregular sleep patterns can contribute to migraines and tension headaches.
+- Lack of Sleep – Poor or irregular sleep patterns contribute to migraines and tension headaches.

-Certain foods like processed meats, alcohol (especially red wine), aged cheeses, and caffeine can be headache triggers.
+- Dietary Triggers – Processed meats, alcohol (especially red wine), aged cheeses, and caffeine can provoke headaches.

-Hormonal fluctuations, particularly in women during menstruation, pregnancy, or symptoms of menopause, can also lead to headaches.
+- Hormonal Changes – Fluctuations in hormones, especially during menstruation, pregnancy, or menopause, can lead to headaches.

 - Pressure around the forehead or back of the head